lubaninondo/project3/README.md

 **#Technology Used**

-    Bson- Data was encoded using Bson
+  [HTML5](https://html.spec.whatwg.org/multipage/) for structuring the page

+  [CSS](https://www.w3schools.com/css/) for styling the project

+  [Bson](http://bsonspec.org/)  was used for encoding

-    Python 3- The language used to run the model is python3
+  [Python 3](https://www.python.org/)  The language used to run the model is python3

-    MongoDB- The database used was MongoDB

-    Flask- Framework that was used was flask

-    Materialize- https://materializecss.com/ Materialize frame work was also used
+  [MongoDB](https://www.mongodb.com/) was the database used

+  [Flask](http://flask.palletsprojects.com/en/1.1.x/) framework for building a useful websitek

+  [Materialize](https://materializecss.com/)  frame work to provide a better UX

 # **Testing**